How DiData and Telstra are dealing with the tech skills crisis

 In fact, Australia is failing to produce a workforce with the technology skills that will secure our economic future.
 Often, we outsource technology work to third party service providers or even turn to workers from overseas to fill the gaps.

-Senior tech execs who were part of a panel discussion at the CIO Summit in Sydney discussed the strategies they are using to fill technology skills gaps across their organisations.
+Senior tech execs who were part of a panel discussion at the CIO Summit in Melbourne discussed the strategies they are using to fill technology skills gaps across their organisations.
 The panel was supported by Pluralsight.

 Anthony Shaw, who leads talent development globally for Dimension Data, says the biggest way the skills shortage has impacted the system integrator has been in wage growth.